Havunen/DotSwashbuckle2/README.md

 ### Working with Virtual Directories and Reverse Proxies ###

 Virtual directories and reverse proxies can cause issues for applications that generate links and redirects, particularly if the app returns *absolute* URLs based on the `Host` header and other information from the current request.
-To avoid these issues, DotSwashbuckle uses *relative* URLs where possible, and encourages their use when configuring the SwaggerUI and ReDoc middleware.
+To avoid these issues, DotSwashbuckle uses *relative* URLs where possible, and encourages their use when configuring the SwaggerUI and Redoc middleware.

 For example, to wire up the SwaggerUI middleware, you provide the URL to one or more OpenAPI/Swagger documents.
 This is the URL that the swagger-ui, a client-side application, will call to retrieve your API metadata.
 To ensure this works behind virtual directories and reverse proxies, you should express this relative to the `RoutePrefix` of the swagger-ui itself: